Ayrnio/OutlookSetup/README.md

 A script to autoconfigure Outlook to provide a smoother and more seamless end-user experience in migration scenarios.
 Once run, the script will do the following:

+* Elevates run permissions level to admin
 * Shuts down Outlook
-* Create a profile called "MyEmail"
+* Creates a profile called "MyEmail"
-* Create an HKEY value to set "MyEmail" as the default mail profile
+* Creates an HKEY value to set "MyEmail" as the default mail profile
 * Reopens Outlook and loads the login screen

 ## Compatibility